LinoGiger/TSP_solver/README.md

 Running the App
 -----------------
-To run the app, run the `app.py` file after cloning the repository.
+After cloning the repository make sure you have added a valid API Key in the `API_KEY.txt` file, then run the `app.py` file and go to your local host on any webbrowser (app was tested on Chrome).

 Specifying Locations
 --------------------